On This Page

 As a CPAP machine pulls in air from the environment, CPAP filters help eliminate particles such as dust, pollen, animal dander, mold, and smoke from the air before it gets into the tubing and CPAP mask.
 The filter is an essential part of the CPAP machine, and a dirty filter can raise the risk of sickness or allergy symptoms, as well as shorten the device’s lifespan.

-What Types of CPAP Filters are Available?
+What Types of CPAP Filters Are Available?

 Standard CPAP machine filters come in two types: reusable or disposable.
 Most devices use just one type of filter, while some have a dual filtration system that allows you to use both simultaneously.